-The term of the contract will be from the effective date of the contract to August 31, 2016.
-The Bidder grants to Elections Canada the irrevocable option to extend the Term of the Contract by three additional periods of up one year each under the same terms and conditions.
+(a) The Contract period is from the Effective Date of the Contract until March 31, 2021.

+(b) The bidder grants to Elections Canada the irrevocable option to extend the period of the Contract by 3 additional period(s) of 1 year each under the same terms and conditions.